-When Puro.earth was founded in 2019, there was neither a marketplace nor standard for engineered carbon removal.
+When Puro.earth was founded in 2019, there was no crediting program for engineered carbon removal.
 This gave us a blank slate to define a value proposition that is designed to enable the growth of the nascent carbon removal market while emphasizing simplicity, cost-efficiency, and transparency.
+Under the Puro Standard, we issue CO2 Removal Certificates, CORCs, that are sold in the carbon markets through third-party marketplaces or directly by our suppliers.

 Transparent and simple cost structure